Insulin—At What Cost?

-Editor’s Notes: a November 2018 study from Yale University found that 1 in 4 patients with diabetes at a clinic in the United States underused their prescribed insulin because of cost concerns.
+Editor’s Notes: a November 2018 study from Yale University found that one in four patients with diabetes at a clinic in the United States underused their prescribed insulin because of cost concerns.
 Read more on the dangers of insulin rationing here.

 People who take insulin require consistently affordable and predictable sources of insulin at all times.
-If you or a loved one are struggling to afford or access insulin, click here.
+If you or a loved one are struggling to afford or access insulin, you can build custom plans based on your personal circumstances through our tool, GetInsulin.org.

 In November, Senator Bernie Sanders and Representative Elijah Cummings called for a federal investigation into collusion over insulin pricing between the three main insulin manufacturers, an accusation that spokespeople from Eli Lilly, Novo Nordisk, and Sanofi have adamantly denied.
 Sanders and Cummings noted that patients paid more than three times as much for their insulin in 2013 than they had in 2002 in a letter addressed to the Attorney General and the Federal Trade Commission.